spacemeshos/testnet-guide/guide/install.md

 # Installing and Running

-Follow this guide to download, install and run a full Spacemesh Testnet p2p node on your desktop computer.
+Follow this guide to download, install and run a  Spacemesh Testnet full node and wallet on your desktop computer.

 ## Step 1 - Downloading the Installer